AlienMajik/SnoopR/README.md

     xdg-open SnoopR_Map.html

 After the script finishes processing, an HTML file named SnoopR_Map.html will be created in your working directory.
-Open this file in any browser to view the interactive map with device and alert data.
+Open this file in any browser or click on the HTML file to view the interactive map with device and alert data.

 Usage